The Web address of this article is

 here!

-Think of a recent interpersonal problem, and how you responded to it.
+Think of a recent interpersonal problem or conflict, and how you responded to it.
 Compare

 your normal way of problem-solving with the framework that